If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 Affiliate marketing really is one of the easiest ways to make money and it can include such things as placing a link in a social media post, your bio, or in the description box of a Youtube video, or as part of a larger piece of writing where the links are are embedded within an article.

-Early bloggers would literally rake in money from affiliate links, setting up quick sites that were geared to making affiliate sales and having no need to disclose their efforts.
+Early bloggers would literally rake in money from affiliate links, setting up quick sites that were geared to making affiliate sales without needing to disclose their efforts.
 With the internet becoming more transparent, it’s now essential that you disclose that you are including affiliate links.

-Affiliate marketing is an amazing way to make money on a brand new site long before you’ll qualify for ad revenue.
+Affiliate marketing is an amazing way to make money on a brand-new site long before you’ll qualify for ad revenue.
 It just takes one quality post, geared towards the target reader, to make enough money to support the costs of running your website.
 This means no loss from essential costs like hosting and domain fees.
-You’ll find affiliate links in this article and many others on this site.

 Some of the Best Affiliate Marketing Partners: